cloudposse/atmos/website/docs/core-concepts/stacks/imports.md

   and will skip the missing values in the templates for the external systems without throwing an error.
 The `ignore_missing_template_values` setting is different from `skip_templates_processing` in that `skip_templates_processing` skips the template processing completely in the imported file, while `ignore_missing_template_values` processes the templates using the values provided in the `context` and skips all the missing values

+- `skip_if_missing` - (boolean) Set it to `true` to ignore the imported manifest if it does not exist and don't throw an error.
+  This is useful when generating Atmos manifests using other tools, but the imported files are not present yet at the generation time.

 A combination of the two formats is also supported: